Pi-31415/ABECIS/README.md

 > For everything below, if 'python3' does not work, replace 'python3' with 'python'

-1. Clone this repository using
+1. Download [Git](https://git-scm.com/) if you do not have it.
+And clone this repository using

 ```
 git clone 'https://github.com/Pi-31415/ABECIS'